SprigganCG/hishiryo/README.md

 ### How to use

-1 - find an appropriate csv. (more than 1000 rows will not render very well)
+1 - find an appropriate csv. (more than 100 rows will start to overload the result a little)

 2 - in python 3 :